 If you have any comments or questions for the authors please add them below.

 [Editor's note: This blog is part of an ongoing study on communicating complex ideas.
 Anna Coutsoudis, established the first community-based breastmilk bank in South Africa www.ithembalethu.org.za and is a founding member of HMBASA (Human Milk Banking Association of South Africa) www.hmbasa.org.za which she currently chairs.
 Shannon Kenny and Patrick Kenny and independent communication consultants; creative directors, Mixed Media, Durban.
-It was written by the authors.]
+It was written by the authors.
+You can find the book here: Communicating complex ideas: the book]

 South Africa is one of the countries with an ever-increasing infant mortality rate.
 In fact it is one of the few countries where this has happened.
 Coutsoudis, Coovadia and King cited in The Lancet that research has shown how infant mortality is on the rise because of the increase in Formula Feeding.
 Breastfeeding decreases the risk of infant mortality.
 Unfortunately, formula feeding is increasing despite the fact that breastmilk is scientifically proven to be immeasurably better.